-Of course if you want to reap the benefits of running, you’ll have to eat a healthy balanced diet and stay away from bad habits like smoking and drinking.
+Of course, if you want to reap the full benefits of running, you’ll have to keep a healthy balanced diet and avoid bad habits like smoking and drinking.

-Exercise is good for you in so many ways, and we’re still discovering more of them, even if we don’t know for sure how much each type of exercise lengthens your life expectancy.
+Exercise is good for you in so many ways, and we’re still discovering even more things it can do for our bodies.
+But we still don’t have a clear idea of how much each type of exercise can increase your life expectancy.

-It’s clear that it all depends on things like, for example, if you exercise lightly, moderately, or intensely, how old you are, your condition, etc.
+It also seems to depend on things like whether you exercise lightly, moderately, or intensely, how old you are, your physical state, etc.

-Some people think that running is bad for your knees and that the pounding wears down your cartilage, but the truth is that it has the complete opposite effect.
+Some people think that running is bad for your knees and that the pounding wears down your cartilage.
+Actually, the truth is that it has the complete opposite effect.

-People who run regularly have a much lower risk of developing arthritis in their legs.
+People who run regularly also have a much lower risk of developing arthritis in their legs.